jinsun-yoo/jinsun-yoo.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year PhD student in [Georgia Institute of Technology](https://www.gatech.edu) [School of Computer Science](https://scs.gatech.edu), advised by Drs.
 [Umakishore Ramachandran](https://www.cc.gatech.edu/~rama/) and [Tushar Krishna](https://tusharkrishna.ece.gatech.edu/).
-I achieved my bachelor's degree in Business Administration in [Seoul National University](https://en.snu.ac.kr/), Korea.
-Prior to coming to Atlanta, I worked at [MOLOCO](https://moloco.com) as a Software Engineer for 1.5 years.
+I received my bachelor's degree in Business Administration in [Seoul National University](https://en.snu.ac.kr/), Korea.
+Prior to coming to Atlanta, I worked at [MOLOCO](https://www.molocoads.com/en/) as a Software Engineer for 1.5 years.

-My current focus is on Edge computing, with a broad interest in distributed systems and hardware architectures.
-Edge computing opens up the door to a new paradigm of applications.
-I am excited by the potential impact this will have in our everyday lives, for example in implementing the smart city.
+My research focus is on Edge computing, with a broad interest in distributed systems and hardware architectures.
+Currently I am looking into systems that can consider the constraints of Edge environments when managing resources.
+I believe Edge computing will open up the door to a new paradigm, just as cloud computing did.
+The direct impact this has on our lives, through venues such as smart cities, excites me most about this field.

 Here is a copy of my [CV](https://jinsun-yoo.github.io/files/resume.pdf).
 You can reach me at firstname at gatech dot edu